2024

 April - Saturday 20th - Sunday 21st - Port Craig and Wairaurahiri Jet Trip

-Group 1- Six of us decided to set off for Port Craig on the Thursday and had a bit of time to explore and enjoy a hut day along the way.
+Group 1- Six of us decided to set off for Port Craig on the Thursday and hve a bit of time to explore and enjoy a hut day along the way.
 Three of us came across a vehicle and after attempting to hitch-hike one individual caught a ride a km or so up the track.
 I have to admit that the other two (including me) took up the offer to be relieved of our packs for a while and enjoyed a km with no packs.
 We met up with the others and continued onto Port Craig, stopping on the beach for lunch.
 We would have stayed longer on the beach but the sandflies wanted fed too.
 Our first night in the Port Craig hut was full of laughter, the other occupants were full of entertainment making it a good first night.

 The second day was a hut day and a morning of rain.
 That didn’t stop some going for a walk and checking out the lodge and relics.
 The afternoon was drier so a beach walk to the little cave was enjoyed.
 We filled in the rest of the day playing games and reading before a young couple joined us.
 On dark we were joined by a further three young lads from Invercargill and Bluff.

 An early start on the third day as we set off to tackle the mud.
 Mud, water and a little rope climbing/scrambling.
 The track from Port Craig to Percy Burn was a pleasant enough walk.
 We stopped for a coffee, chocolate and gingernuts at the Percy Burn hut then it was across the viaducts to mud, mud and more mud!
-Then settled down at the Waitutu hut and a night with no extra visitors just games enjoyed by us all.
+We settled down at the Waitutu hut and a night with no extra visitors just games enjoyed by us all.

-The last day we wondered across the bridge to the Waitutu Forst Lodge where Alan Mcleod kindly made us all a cup of coffee and read us some poetry.
+The last day we wondered across the bridge to the Waitutu Forest Lodge where Alan Mcleod kindly made us all a cup of coffee and read us some poetry.
 We had to check out the red phone box on the beach where some sent texts home before heading back up and over the bridge to wait for the second group of tramping club members to arrive in.

 Group 2 - South Coast Track, Rarakau to Port Craig hut checking stoat and possum traps along the way, and traversing the historic tram line, and all 4 viaducts including the worlds largest surviving wooden viaduct at Percy Burn.
 A tough slog through a few tons of mud to jump on the Wairaurahiri jet and head back up NZ's longest waterfall.
 What a weekend, and what a bunch of sloggers, nearly 40km done and dusted.
 Courtney, Graeme, Sandra, Nick, Grant, Mathew and Joyce